annadoerr/Sloth/README.md

 # Sloth
 An app to help you stop procrastinating.
+Create lists and add a deadline for each list.<br>
+Constant feedback will help you stay on top of your tasks.

 # Tools
 This app is being build in Android Studio with Java as a programming language.